 At the same time, IWU is committed to safeguarding the health and wellbeing of those engaged in University-sponsored international travel.
 For purposes of this policy, "University-sponsored" international travel shall include: (i) travel funded, directly or indirectly, with University funds, including study abroad; (ii) travel by Registered Student Organizations or other recognized campus entities; and/or (iii) travel undertaken as part of an employee's duties.
 All decisions regarding University-sponsored international travel are made with reference to data from a number of sources.
-In addition to the U.S. State Department country information sheets and advisory messages (www.travel. state.gov), IWU relies on information from our insurance provider, the Office of Financial Assets Control (OFAC), our study abroad partners, NAFSA: Association of International Educators, and travel advice issued by foreign governments.
+In addition to the U.S. State Department country information sheets and advisory messages (www.travel. state.gov), IWU relies on information from the Centers for Disease Control and Prevention (CDC), our insurance provider, the Office of Financial Assets Control (OFAC), the Overseas Security Advisory Council (OSAC), our study abroad partners, NAFSA: Association of International Educators, and travel advice issued by foreign governments.
 In making individual decisions concerning participation in any University-sponsored international travel, whether for academic credit or not, participants and their families should carefully review information on the State Department website listed above.